ekye0512/STA14B/README.md

 - The analysis reveals nuances in real estate markets, with varying correlations between property characteristics and prices across cities.
 - Predictive models suggest a general upward trend in real estate prices, albeit with variations depending on city-specific factors.
-- The report underscores the importance of considering local economic dynamics, amenities, and policy factors in understanding real estate market trends.
+- This report underscores the importance of considering local economic dynamics, amenities, and policy factors in understanding real estate market trends.

 **Discussion**

-The report discusses the implications of findings for investors, policymakers, and individuals involved in real estate transactions.
+This report discusses the implications of findings for investors, policymakers, and individuals involved in real estate transactions.
 It emphasizes the significance of economic factors and local dynamics in shaping real estate markets.

 **Limitations**